What You Need to Know About Absolute Measure of Dispersion in Project Management

 - The relative measure of dispersion in a data set

 When referring to absolute measure of dispersion, it is crucial to evaluate the degree of variation in a value set.
 For instance, when snowfall data is released after winter, it is available for different days in millimeters, while absolute measures of dispersion give a variation of snowfall in mm.
 Relative measures of dispersion do not have units of measurements of observations, as they are pure numbers.
-They are used to analyze the difference in variation of two or more data sets.
-Both of these measures are very useful to project management teams, so understanding them fully is crucial.

 Understanding The Absolute Measure of Dispersion